 1. Lose track of time in one of Prague’s museums

-It is somewhat surprising the number of small but excellent museums housed in Prague.
-I have already written about seven interactive child-pleasing museums in the city.
+Prague has a surprising number of small but excellent museums.
+I have already written about seven child-pleasing museums in the city.
 But then, on top of this, I discovered two more.

 The Czech Museum of Music is housed in a beautiful building at the heart of Malá Strana.
 It has a rotating schedule of temporary exhibitions, which are often interactive and worth the modest entrance fee.
-Add to this a beautiful (less hands-on) permanent exhibition and a cosy café, and you’ve got a good morning out for little music fans.
+On top of this, there’s a beautiful (less hands-on) permanent exhibition, a cosy café and small play area, resulting in a good morning out for little music fans.

 2. Be inspired by a modern art gallery

-The gallery’s café is bright and welcoming and contains a small play corner.
-The opportunity to climb upon the beautiful, wooden airship Gulliver that appears to float above the building is bound to be a highlight.
+The gallery’s café is bright and welcoming, featuring a small play area.
+The opportunity to climb aboard the beautiful, wooden airship Gulliver that appears to float above the building is bound to be a highlight.

 3. Let loose at Toboga Fantasy